Greg Morton: Professional football

 Morton was selected by the Buffalo Bills in the eighth round (197th overall pick) of the 1977 NFL draft.
 He appeared in nine games for the Bills during the 1977 NFL season, but he spent much of the season on the bench.
 In early December 1977, the Bills placed Morton on the inactive list to make room for a third quarterback to be added to the roster.

-Later years
+Later life

 After the 1977 season, Morton opted to return to the University of Michigan to pursue a doctoral degree from the school of education.

 He subsequently became a probation officer in Fort Worth, Texas.
 As of 2002, he was also officiating high school football games in the Fort Worth area.

 In 2001, Morton was inducted into the Summit County Sports Hall of Fame.

 Morton died on January 23, 2025.